yeoman/yeoman.io/app/authoring/running-context.md

 ### Helper and private methods

 Now that you know the prototype methods are considered as action, you may wonder how to define helper or private methods that won't be called automatically.
-There's three different methods to achieve this.
+There are three different methods to achieve this.

 1. Prefix method name by an underscore (e.g. `_method`).
 2. Use instance methods: